-Our aim is to express an opinion and issue a report comprising our opinion within the framework of TCC and Communiqué provisions regarding whether or not the financial information and the analysis made by the Board of Directors by using the information included in the audited financial statements in the annual report are consistent and presented fairly with the audited consolidated financial statements of the Group and with the information we obtained in the course of independent audit.
+Our aim is to express an opinion and issue a report comprising our opinion within the framework of TCC and Communiqué provisions regarding whether or not the financial information and the analysis made by the Board of Directors by using the information included in the audited consolidated financial statements in the annual report are consistent with the audited consolidated financial statements of the Group and with the information we obtained in the course of independent audit and presented fairly, in all material respects.

 Our audit was conducted in accordance with the TSAs.
-These standards require that ethical requirements are complied with and that the independent audit is planned and performed in a way to obtain reasonable assurance of whether or not the financial information and the analysis made by the Board of Directors by using the information included in the audited financial statements in the annual report are consistent and presented fairly with the audited [consolidated] financial statements and with the information obtained in the course of audit.
+These standards require that ethical requirements are complied with and that the independent audit is planned and performed in a way to obtain reasonable assurance of whether or not the financial information and the analysis made by the Board of Directors by using the information included in the audited consolidated financial statements in the annual report are consistent with the audited consolidated financial statements and with the information obtained in the course of audit and presented fairly, in all material respects.

-PwC Bağımsız Denetim ve Serbest Muhasebeci Mali Müşavirlik A.Ş
+PwC Bağımsız Denetim ve Serbest Muhasebeci Mali Müsavirlik A.S